coop-columb/supply-chain-forecaster/docs/deployment/kubernetes_setup.md

 > - Preparing for cloud-based deployments
 >
 > For CI/CD integration, consider using Option 2 (cloud-based clusters) which are accessible from the GitHub Actions runners.
+>
+> We are actively investigating alternative approaches for integrating local Kubernetes clusters with GitHub Actions.
+See [local_k8s_github_actions.md](local_k8s_github_actions.md) for more details on our ongoing research.

 ### Prerequisites